Languages and Collations (Analysis Services)

 0x0416 or 1046 for Portuguese (Brazil).

 Analysis Services uses Windows (versions _90 and _100) and binary collations exclusively.
 It does not use legacy SQL Server collations.
 Within a cube, a single collation is used throughout, with the exception of translations at the attribute level.
-For more information about defining attribute translations, see Translations (Analysis Services).
+For more information about defining attribute translations, see Translation support in Analysis Services.

 Collations control the case-sensitivity of all strings in a bicameral language script, with the exception of object identifiers.
 If you use upper and lower case characters in an object identifier, be forewarned that the case-sensitivity of object identifiers is determined not by the collation, but by Analysis Services.
 For object identifiers composed in English script, object identifiers are always case-insensitive, regardless of collation.
 Cyrillic and other bicameral languages do the opposite (always case-sensitive).
 See Globalization Tips and Best Practices (Analysis Services) for details.